-The depth map in an RGB-D image contains geometric information about the real-world which is useful to distinguish foreground objects from background, hence providing opportunities to improve the segmentation accuracy.
-In this category, generally the classical two-channel network is used to extract features from RGB and depth images separately.
-However, this simple framework is not powerful enough to extract rich and refined features.
-To this end, researchers have integrated several additional modules into the above simple two-channel framework to improve the performance by learning rich \emph{context} and \emph{geometric} information that are crucial for semantic segmentation.
-These modules can be roughly divided into six categories: multi-task learning, depth encoding, multi-scale network, novel neural network architectures, data/feature/score level fusion and post-processing techniques (see Figure~\ref{RGB_overview}).
+The depth map in an RGB-D image contains geometric information about the real world, which helps distinguish foreground objects from the background, providing opportunities to improve segmentation accuracy.
+In this category, the classical two-channel network is generally employed to separately extract features from both RGB and depth images.
+However, this straightforward framework often lacks the capacity to capture detailed and comprehensive features.
+To address this limitation, researchers have incorporated various additional modules into this basic two-channel framework to enhance its performance by learning more complex contextual and geometric information for segmentation accuracy.
+These modules can generally be categorized into six groups: multi-task learning, depth encoding, multi-scale networks, novel neural network architectures, data/feature/score level fusion and post-processing techniques (see Figure~\ref{RGB_overview}).
 Table ~\ref{table2} summarizes the semantic segmentation methods based on RGB-D images.

-\textbf{Multi-tasks learning:}~\emph{Depth estimation} and semantic segmentation are two fundamental challenging tasks in computer vision.
-These tasks are also somewhat related as depth variation within an object is small compared to depth variation between different objects.
-Hence, many researchers choose to unite depth estimation task and semantic segmentation task.
-From the view of relationship of the two tasks, there are two main types of multi-task leaning framework, cascade and parallel framework.
+\textbf{Multi-tasks learning:} Depth estimation and semantic segmentation are both complex and challenging tasks in computer vision.
+These tasks are interrelated because the depth changes within a single object are generally smaller than the depth changes between different objects.
+Therefore, many researchers combine depth estimation with semantic segmentation.
+Based on the relationship between these two tasks, there are primarily two types of multi-task learning frameworks: cascade and parallel.

-As for the cascade framework, depth estimation task first produces depth images, which are then used by the semantic segmentation task.
-For example, Cao et al.~\cite{cao2016exploiting} used the deep convolutional neural fields (DCNF) introduced by Liu et al.~\cite{liu2015learning} for depth estimation.
-The estimated depth images and RGB images are fed into a two-channel FCN for semantic segmentation.
-Similarly, Guo et al.~\cite{guo2018semantic} adopted the deep network proposed by Ivanecky~\cite{ivanecky2016depth} for automatic generating depth images from single RGB images, and then proposed a two-channel FCN model on the image pair of RGB and predicted depth map for pixel labeling.
+In the cascade framework, the depth estimation task first produces depth images, which are then used by the semantic segmentation task.
+For example, Cao et al.~\cite{cao2016exploiting} applied deep convolutional neural fields, as introduced in~\cite{liu2015learning}, to estimate depth.
+The resulting depth and RGB images are then input into a two-channel FCN for semantic segmentation.
+Similarly, Guo et al.~\cite{guo2018semantic} used the deep network developed by Ivanecky~\cite{ivanecky2016depth} to automatically generate depth images from a single RGB image and subsequently proposed a two-channel FCN model that utilizes the RGB image and the predicted depth map for pixel-level labeling.